 Dependra Pathak, the police chief in the Andaman and Nicobar islands, suspects that Chau may have been encouraged by two other U.S. missionaries in the area.
 The police traced phone calls that the two made to Chau from their cell phones.
 They had two local mobile numbers when they were on Nicobar island and populated islands in the Andaman chain.
-The two missionaries have since left.
+The two missionaries have since left the area.

 Rod Dreher, writing for The American Conservative, said: